Opteo/google-ads-api/docs/content/concepts/mutations/using_core_resources.md

 ## Mutations

-A "mutation" is a change to a google ads account, such as a new campaign or an adjusted bid.
+A "mutation" is a change to a Google Ads account, such as a new campaign or an adjusted bid.

 ### Making changes using core resources